-- JCPS will provide speech language pathologists for communication screenings and speech and language service delivery. - JCPS will provide an Interdisciplinary Early Childhood Education (IECE) teacher for ARC meetings. - JCPS will provide an ARC Chairperson. - JCPS will provide services for students who are identified as having a Speech-Language Impairment (SLI) at the Head Start facility.
+- JCPS will provide speech-language pathologists for communication screenings and service delivery for students eligible for Speech-Language Impairment (SLI). - JCPS will provide appropriate members for ARC meetings. - JCPS will provide services for students who are identified as having a Speech-Language Impairment (SLI) at the Head Start facility.
 Services will not be provided in the student's home. - If a student is determined eligible for any other disability and is to receive speech as a related service, the ARC will review a draft Individualized Education Program (IEP) for the provision of those services.
-If the family elects to remain with Head Start the family will have to decline the entire IEP including speech as a related service. - Special education services will take place in conjunction with the JCPS school calendar.
+If the family elects to remain with Head Start the family will have to decline the entire IEP including speech as a related service. - Special education services will take place in conjunction with the JCPS Early Childhood school calendar.

-The District recognizes its responsibility to assure the provision of a free and appropriate educational service to eligiblechildren.
+The District recognizes its responsibility to assure the provision of a free and appropriate educational service to eligible children.